 Průhonice Castle with garden

 The Průhonice Castle sits on 250 hectares of land is one of Czech’s biggest national historic landmarks.
-Needless to say, it was named a UNESCO World Heritage site and another pride of Czech toursm.
-To welcome you Průhonice town is a lime tree alley, which leads you to the main gate decorated with an arch shield.
+Needless to say, Phůhonice Castle is a UNESCO World Heritage site and another pride of Czech tourism.
+To welcome you Průhonice town is a lime tree alley, which leads you to the main gate decorated with an arc shield.
 The epic renaissance gate gives you a taste of what to expect when you step inside.
 The style resembles timbered country houses with gables and balconies.

 If you love art, Czech tourism offers you a huge collection of artwork dating back to the 16th century in this castle.
 The elegant picture gallery has precious masterpieces by famous old painters.
 There are over many paintings on display.
 The entire collection is over 1,000 works you might never get the time to explore even half of them in a day.
 The pieces are a representation of various European cultures such as Germany, Italy, and Holland.
 Famous artists represented are Hans von Aachen, Tiziano Vecelli, and Peter Paul Rubens.
 There are wide collections of other ancient Flemish and Czech artists of the Baroque period.
 These pieces are maintained with the finest possible procedures for your satisfaction.
 You can have a taste of paintings over a progressive wide period in history.

 This is another of Czech’s landmarks that define its rich history to offer to history lovers.
 It is located in a beautiful region of South Bohemia where the lawns are well kept and lively.
 The Hluboká nad Vltavou is one of the most romantic places you can ever be in Europe.
 It is a great addition to Czech tourism’s pride in its ancient culture.
 The castle has a cool environment and background for the best photos ever.